ashishb/wp2hugo/README.md

 1. [x] Migrate posts
 1. [x] Migrate pages in a hierarchical way, using Hugo [page bundles](https://gohugo.io/content-management/page-bundles/),
 1. [x] Migrate tags, categories and [custom taxonomies](https://learn.wordpress.org/lesson/custom-taxonomies/) for all types of posts,
-1. [x] Migrate [Avada](https://themeforest.net/item/avada-responsive-multipurpose-theme/2833226) custom post types (FAQ, Portfolios)
-1. [x] Migrate [Woocommerce](https://woocommerce.com/) products and product variations (custom post types) into Hugo page bundles, along with their attributes (custom taxonomies, custom fields),
 1. [x] Set the WordPress homepage correctly
 1. [x] Create WordPress author page
-1. [x] Migrate [WPML](https://wpml.org/) translated posts, pages, and custom post types that use the [URL parameter scheme](https://wpml.org/documentation/getting-started-guide/language-setup/language-url-options/#language-name-added-as-a-parameter) (switch the WPML language URL option prior to exporting your blog content to XML).
+1. [x] Migrate [WPML](https://wpml.org/) translated posts, pages, and custom post types that use the [URL parameter scheme](https://wpml.org/documentation/getting-started-guide/language-setup/language-url-options/#language-name-added-as-a-parameter) (switch the WPML language URL option prior to exporting your blog content to XML),
+1. [x] Migrate any arbitrary WordPress [custom post type](https://learn.wordpress.org/lesson/custom-post-types/) and store them into their own `/content/post-type` subfolder (hierarchical custom posts are fully supported):
+  - [Avada](https://themeforest.net/item/avada-responsive-multipurpose-theme/2833226) FAQ and Portfolios types are supported natively,
+  - [Woocommerce](https://woocommerce.com/) products and product variations types are supported natively,
+  - user can specify a CSV list of arbitrary post types, using the `--custom-post-types` argument when calling the executable.
+Only post types that have a publishing status (`<wp:status>` in export XML) matching one of the [values of native posts](https://wordpress.org/documentation/article/post-status/) are supported.

 ### Migrate permalinks